Sandy is a beach dog. It is one of her happy places.

 She does not want to touch the water and the water should be polite enough not to touch her.

 We walk a fast clip along the shoreline, watchful for ill-mannered water that ignores her personal space.

 If you’ve been reading my newsletter (You have, right?
-If not go here to sign up.) you know my practice this year is mindfulness.
+If not go here to sign up.) you know my practice for 2021 is mindfulness.
 I admit I am really bad at it.
 My brain is far too bouncy to stay focused in the present, but with Sandy's help, I am improving.

 My beach dog is teaching me mindfulness.

 We keep a steady pace and I am relaxed.
 I am paying attention only to my dog and the joy she is experiencing.
 Mindful!

 We stop for a water and snack break.
 I can finally turn my attention to the waves, still mindful, still in the moment.

 Back home, we are tired and happy.